Md. Sirajul Huq Talukder

 Md.
-Sirajul Huq Talukder is a Bangladesh Nationalist Party politician and the former Member of Parliament of Bogra-5.
+Sirajul Huq Talukder was a Bangladesh Nationalist Party politician and a member of parliament for Bogra-5.

 Career

 Talukder was elected to the East Pakistan State Assembly in 1954 as a Muslim League candidate.
 He was elected to parliament from Bogra-5 as a Bangladesh Nationalist Party candidate in 1979.

 Death

 Talukder died on 21 September 1981 in Bangabandhu Sheikh Mujib Medical University, Dhaka, Bangladesh.